-Students can take up to 10 days p Affairs prior to leaving on Hajj.
+Students can take up to 10 days per academic year for Hajj leave.
+Students should notify Student Affairs prior to leaving on Hajj.

 f.
 National Service

 Students who miss class because of National Service requirements can take up to two weeks of leave.
 They need to inform Student Affairs prior to their departure.
 They are responsible for making up any missed assignments, in coordination with their instructors.